How to Prepare Your Airbnb or Holiday Cottage for Christmas

 Help minimise travel stress

-To help ensure their holiday gets off to the perfect start, try to minimise travel stress.
+To help ensure your guests’ holiday gets off to the perfect start, try to minimise travel stress.

-Be flexible with your arrival/departure days.
+Try to be flexible with your arrival and departure days.
 Avoid peak dates such as Christmas Eve, Boxing Day and New Year’s Eve, so guests can avoid congestion on the roads.

 At this time of year, there’s an increase in adverse weather.
-If there are travel warnings in place, contact your guests so they know the local weather conditions and if there are any problems reaching your property.
-Work together to resolve the situation safely.
-Provide shovels to clear the driveway should they be snowed in and make sure they have access to rock salt to prevent falls on slippery surfaces.
+If there are travel warnings in place, contact your guests so they know the local weather conditions and if there are any potential problems reaching your property.
+Provide shovels to clear the driveway, should guests be snowed in, and make sure there is a supply of rock salt to prevent falls on icy surfaces.